-Industrial Income REIT and a Director and member of the audit committee and chair of the governance committee of Brookfield Office Properties Inc. Mr. Shulman formerly served as a trustee and member of the audit committee of Partners Real Estate Investment Trust.
-Mr. Shulman holds a Bachelor of Commerce, with a major in accounting, from the University of Windsor and a law degree from Osgoode Hall Law School.
-He was appointed Queen's Counsel in 1984.
-Mr. Shulman is "financially literate" for the purposes of National Instrument 52-110 - Audit Committees and the Board has determined that he is "independent" for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices.
-Mr. Shulman is a resident of Toronto, Ontario, Canada.
+Additionally, Ms. Oldfield is immediate Past Chair of the Board of Governors of Saint Mary's University and is a Director of the Conference Board of Canada.
+Ms. Oldfield is "financially literate" for the purposes of National Instrument 52-110 - Audit Committees and the Board has determined that she is "independent" for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices.
+Ms. Oldfield is a resident of Halifax, Nova Scotia, Canada.

-Mr. Shulman owns 5,000 Common Shares of the Corporation.
+Ms. Oldfield does not own any Common Shares of the Corporation.
 (1)